Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->
+### DOckerfilesand compose .yaml.
+They are the files responsible for building the application.

 - _**Any other explanations for personal note taking.**_